Doctor of Philosophy (Candidate)

 Supervisors: Scientia Professor Fiona Stapleton, Academic Lead, Athena SWAN and Professor Charles McMonnies (DSc)

-Chronic abnormal eye rubbing inflicts a form of corneal trauma that has a long-established association with the accelerated progression of keratoconus (KC).
-Rubbing-related corneal trauma has not yet been fully researched and attempts to reduce eye rubbing in KC patients by way of behaviour modification have had limited success.
-Demonstrating to patients that rubbing causes corneal trauma may be a useful approach to help motivate patients to break abnormal rubbing habits.
+Chronic abnormal eye rubbing inflicts a form of corneal and ocular trauma that has a long-established association with the accelerated progression of keratoconus (KC).
+Rubbing-related ocular trauma has not yet been fully researched and attempts to reduce eye rubbing in KC patients by way of behaviour modification have had limited success.
+Demonstrating to patients that rubbing causes ocular trauma may be a useful approach to help motivate patients to break abnormal rubbing habits.
 Ocular itch is a well-known powerful rubbing provocation, so too are other factors such as rubbing induced stimulus of a pleasure centre, psychological influences for reducing stress and anxiety, as well as for relief of ocular surface dryness and other peri-orbital irritant stimuli.

 Historically, clinical methods of detecting, measuring and demonstrating corneal responses to eye rubbing have been limited to basic corneal topography.
-Advances in the development of corneal topography, assessment of corneal densitometry, corneal pachymetry, biomechanical properties, the detection of tear film inflammatory markers, cellular responses and technological advances in corneal tomography have revolutionized the potential for the detection of corneal responses to rubbing trauma
+Advances in the development of corneal topography, assessment of corneal densitometry, corneal pachymetry, biomechanical properties, the detection of tear film inflammatory markers, cellular responses and technological advances in corneal tomography have revolutionized the potential for the detection of corneal responses to rubbing trauma.

 2009 - 2009 Graduate Certificate in Ocular therapeutics, UNSW

 2010 - Fellow of the American Academy of Optometry